-Where these questions came from
+Where did these questions come from?

 Each one is phrased as it gets asked, not as a topic.
 The phrasing moves the answer from a brand statement to a real observation.